 BATMAN: MASK OF THE PHANTASM

 Batman: Mask of the Phantasm emerged out of the success of the animated series.
 It was originally intended that an animated Batman feature would be made every off year to keep interest going in between the live-action films but Mask of the Phantasm was not a success it was unceremoniously dumped into theatres by the studio right on Christmas without any build up and this seemed to put paid to ideas of any further animated theatrical films.
-Bruce Timm (and others following his departure) made several other Batman animated films Batman and Mr Freeze: Sub Zero (1997), The Batman Superman Movie: Worlds Finest (1998), Batman Beyond: Return of the Joker (2000), Batman: Mystery of the Batwoman (2003), Superman/Batman: Public Enemies (2009), Batman: Under the Red Hood (2010), Superman/Batman: Apocalypse (2010), Batman: Year One (2011), Batman: The Dark Knight Returns Part I (2012), Batman: The Dark Knight Returns Part II (2013), Batman: Assault on Arkham (2014), Son of Batman (2014), Batman vs. Robin (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016) and Batman and Harley Quinn (2017), as well as Batman: Gotham Knight (2008), a compilation of anime Batman shorts but all of these were released straight to video.
+Bruce Timm (and others following his departure) made several other Batman animated films Batman and Mr Freeze: Sub Zero (1997), The Batman Superman Movie: Worlds Finest (1998), Batman Beyond: Return of the Joker (2000), Batman: Mystery of the Batwoman (2003), Superman/Batman: Public Enemies (2009), Batman: Under the Red Hood (2010), Superman/Batman: Apocalypse (2010), Batman: Year One (2011), Batman: The Dark Knight Returns Part I (2012), Batman: The Dark Knight Returns Part II (2013), Batman: Assault on Arkham (2014), Son of Batman (2014), Batman vs. Robin (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016), Batman and Harley Quinn (2017) and Batman: Gotham By Gaslight (2018), as well as Batman: Gotham Knight (2008), a compilation of anime Batman shorts but all of these were released straight to video.
 Bruce Timm and co went onto other successes, developing several animated tv series out of other DC comic-book properties, including Superman (1996-2000), Justice League (2001-5) and Green Lantern: The Animated Series (2011-3), as well as the highly successful futuristic Batman Beyond/Batman of the Future (1999-2001) and several animated films based on DC superhero properties.

 Not having had the privilege to see Batman: Mask of the Phantasm in a cinema, it looks not a great deal different from the average episode of the series on the small screen.
 Nevertheless, the elements of the series still make for something unique.
 The series took the Gothic look of the Tim Burton films and stylized it even further to create a world of art deco half-shadows.
 One of the films particular successes here is the World of the Future expo visited by Bruce and Andrea during the flashbacks and whose decayed ruins The Joker uses as a base of operations it has been beautifully designed as a tarnished piece of Hugo Gernsbackian futurism that never was.
 The marvellously rousing Danny Elfman score that opened each episode of the series has been retuned by Shirley Walker into a stunning operatic piece with full choir, which accompanies a superb computer-animated opening cruise through the towers of Gotham City over the opening credits.
 The cinematic medium allows the creative team the freedom to do some things they never could achieve on the small screen the villains can kill people, for instance.
 They also create some stunning action sequences a slow-motion shot where Bruce jumps up onto the front wheel of an oncoming motorcycle to attack the rider; the massive shootout by the police in their attempts to capture Batman; and especially the enthralling climactic fight between Batman and The Joker while careening about on a jetpack.
 All of this would look stunning in live-action.